 “The purpose of the series is to broaden student’s horizons of what their possibilities might be,” Kim said.
 “We want to provide them with an opportunity to be able to make a case to an employer.”

 In addition to showing students the numerous areas that they can acquire jobs, Kim hopes to enlighten listeners about where jobs for students with humanities and social sciences degrees can be found.
+Students will also be given a brief idea about remote management and how they can handle work from anywhere they want.

 “We are going to talk about where jobs might be, how students can make connections, how to use their capabilities, and relate that back to employers who are looking for students with specific skill sets,” Kim said.